Cl0v1s/ACWW/Readme.md

 ## Overview

 The system works as follows:
-1. The **client** reads the letters sent by the player from the game's memory.
+1. The **client** reads the letters sent by the player from the game's save memory.
 2. The **server** generates personalized responses based on the villager's personality and the content of the player's letter.
 3. The **client** injects the generated response into the game's memory, replacing the player's letter to prevent duplicate responses.